nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (i.e. with start date before or on and end date after or on the specified date).

 For tasks, it is debatable.
 Completed tasks should not shown.
-However, some consideration is needed to determine which incomplete tasks to display.
+However, some consideration is needed to determine which uncompleted tasks to display.

 <table>
     <tr>